Beluga Caviar: Why It’s the Rarest Black Caviar and How to Buy It Online

 Sturgeon caviar is often called black caviar, because pearls range from deep gray to jet black, unlike the bright orange-red roe of salmon or trout.
 Within this family of black caviar, the most famous and luxurious variety is beluga caviar.

 Sturgeons are ancient fish belonging to the family Acipenseridae.
 Often called “living fossils,” they have retained their prehistoric appearance with soft, cartilaginous bones and distinctive bony plates along their bodies.
-Because they have no bones in the flesh, sturgeon meat and roe are highly prized by gourmets worldwide.
+Because they have no bones in the flesh, sturgeon meat is highly prized by gourmets worldwide.

 There are twenty-seven known species of sturgeon across the globe.
 Five of them live in the Caspian Sea, but only three produce the majority of the world’s true caviar: Beluga, Osetra, and Sevruga.
 Together, these species account for about ninety percent of traditional caviar production.